 Firstly, the core of Ciprofloxacin contains two six-member carbon rings attached to a fluorine atom.
 The drug targets two bacterial enzymes called DNA gyrase and topoisomerase.
-These enzymes, while replicating notch, coil and seal the DNA.
+These enzymes, while replicating notch, coil, and seal the DNA.
 The active ingredient fluoroquinolones bind with these two separate enzymes, killing the mutation of the bacteria.
 Therefore, the DNA of the bacteria remains incomplete and defective, eventually leading to their death.

 To understand how penicillin works, you need to understand bacteria cells.

 Each bacteria cell comes with a protective envelope called the cell wall.
-These cell walls are powered by peptidoglycan that offers them flexibility and rigidity.
+These cell walls are powered by peptidoglycan which offers them flexibility and rigidity.
 The outer cell wall of the bacteria is formed when one peptidoglycan chain links with another with the help of the enzyme DD-transpeptidase.

 However, only gram-positive bacteria have thick cell walls as they contain high levels of peptidoglycan.
 Meanwhile, gram-negative bacteria include thinner cell walls and are surrounded by a lipopolysaccharide (LPS) layer that prevents antibiotics from entering the cell.
 That’s why penicillin only works against gram-positive bacteria as it contains a high level of DD-transpeptidase.

 This is why doctors suggest ciprofloxacin doses instead of penicillin to patients infected with gram-negative bacteria.